Cobra Kai season 1

 The first season of Cobra Kai was released on YouTube Red on May 2, 2018 and consisted of 10 episodes.
-The series is a direct sequel to the original trilogy of The Karate Kid franchise, focusing on the characters of Daniel LaRusso and Johnny Lawrence over 30 years after the original film.
+The series is a sequel to the original films of The Karate Kid franchise, focusing on the characters of Daniel LaRusso and Johnny Lawrence over 30 years after the original film.

-The season follows Johnny Lawrence thirty three years after his loss to Daniel LaRusso, as he reopens the Cobra Kai dojo and reignites his rivalry with Daniel.
+The season follows Johnny Lawrence thirty-three years after his loss to Daniel LaRusso, as he reopens the Cobra Kai dojo and reignites his rivalry with Daniel.
 The season also follows the lives of Johnny's star student Miguel Diaz as well as his son Robby.

 There were six starring roles throughout the season which also featured guest actors returning to the franchise portraying characters from the films.
 The season received universal acclaim for the performances (particularly those of Macchio, Zabka, and Maridueña), action sequences, and faithfulness to the original films.